Last updated 14 November 2017

 It's time for us to take off our lab coats.

-More tips on secure passport design dedicated to "paper matters".
+More tips on secure passport design dedicated to "paper matters" are shared inour web dossier on high security printing.

 Now it's over to you